 8. Do present results smartly for a technically diverse audience.

 Sometimes, generating new and effective visualisations of data can be a difficult, but one where help is available – look for inspiration!
 There are a variety of open-source libraries that permit users to upload interactive data visualisation online.
 Dynamic data visualisations can be much more powerful than a static, overloaded image, and these can optimise the target readers’ experience by allowing them to manipulate the field of view; hover for more info; and click to highlight.

 Obviously, we’ve only touched on our selected dos and don’ts here, and why they’re so important, although it would have been easy to fill many pages discussing each one.
 Nonetheless, we hope they provide food for thought and have triggered your curiosity about making sure you tackle your business or organisation’s data science needs in the best possible way.

-If you would like to discuss any of the points above in more detail, please get in touch.
+If you would like to discuss any of the points above in more detail, please email us.